 Exchange rateRefers to the real-time market exchange rate (USDC/USDT); the API returns the actual rate

-Gas feeAdvanced by the platform; already included in the service fee
+Gas feeAdvanced by the platform; already included in the service fee (incurred only for on-chain payouts)

 The specific fee rates are subject to the contractual agreement.
 You can obtain the current fee configuration via the Query Platform Fees API.